kevinVervier/metagm/README.md

 export PYTHONPATH=/nfs/users/nfs_k/kv4/.local/lib/python3.6/site-packages:$PYTHONPATH
 ```

+* after that, run `source ~/.profile` to apply the previous changes.

 ## metagm_build module

 This section describes the process of building databases for different softwares (Kraken, Bracken, Mash, ...) using a list of reference genomes.
 It also takes care of submitting all the jobs on farm and manage job dependencies.